2023 Best Information Technology Associate Degree Schools in the Far Western US Region

 After completing their Associate Degree, IT graduates from CPTC carry an average student debtload of $17,992.

-Clark College ranked #8 on this year’s Best Information Technology Associate Degree Schools in the Far Western US Region list.
-Located in the midsize city of Vancouver, Clark College is a public school with a medium-sized student population.
+Clark College came in at #8 in this year’s edition of the Best Information Technology Associate Degree Schools in the Far Western US Region ranking.
+Located in the city of Vancouver, Clark College is a public school with a moderately-sized student population.

 IT majors at Spokane Community College take out an average of $21,321 in student loans while working on their Associate Degree.